bdjohnson529/bdjohnson529.github.io/ruby/ruby-on-rails/webpacker.md

 ---
 title: "Webpacker"
 layout: default
+topic: ruby-on-rails
+order: 1
-parent: Ruby on Rails
+parent: Ruby
-parent_path: /ruby/ruby-on-rails
+parent_path: /ruby/
 ---
 Webpacker is a gem which wraps `webpack`, a Javascript tool for compiling and bundling assets (JS, CSS).
 When Webpack is executed within a project, it constructs a dependency graph of the Javascript code and generates an output set of Javascript files.
 These JS files are transferred to the client web browser.